-If the lowest floor of your home or business is below the base flood (100-year) elevation or the required freeboard elevation established by your community, there are floodplain management requirements in the Florida Building Code the community that may affect how you repair, renovate, or remodel the structure.
-These requirements also allow nonresidential structures to be dry floodproofed rather than elevated.
+If the lowest floor of your home or business is below the base flood (100-year) elevation or the required freeboard elevation established by your community, there are floodplain management requirements in the Florida Building Code (FBC) that may affect how you repair, renovate, or remodel the building.
+These requirements also allow non-residential buildings to be dry floodproofed rather than elevated.
 These requirements are consistent with the requirements of the National Flood Insurance Program, which protect public safety and investments from future flood damage.

 Save yourself time, aggravation and money.
-Please read the following information.
+Please read the following information:

-SUBSTANTIAL DAMAGE means damage of any origin sustained by a structure whereby the cost of restoring the structure to it's before damage condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-(Note: The cost of the repairs must include all costs necessary to fully repair the structure to it's before damage condition).
+SUBSTANTIAL DAMAGE means damage of any origin sustained by a building whereby the cost of restoring the building to its before damage condition would equal or exceed 50 percent of the market value of the building before the damage occurred.
+(Note: The cost of the repairs must include all costs necessary to fully repair the building to its before damage condition).

-SUBSTANTIAL IMPROVEMENT means any alteration, rehabilitation, addition or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+SUBSTANTIAL IMPROVEMENT means any alteration, rehabilitation, addition or other improvement of a building, the cost of which equals or exceeds 50 percent of the market value of the building before the "start of construction" of the improvement.